 I became wise through experience: you cannot prevent a person determined on self destruction.

 Blindly we moved on.

 Laura met a nice boy, a boy from a good family, a boy with a future, a boy with a past.
 He wined and dined her at fancy restaurants, held her hand across a candlelit table.
 Husband and I crossed our fingers, I crossed my toes.

 Laura’s socialising was no longer confined to weekends.
 She returned home Thursday lunch after spending the previous night out.
 Laura preferred home, preferred her own bed, if she was absent there was a reason.
 That reason was etched over her face.

 She was upset, had behaved badly with the nice boy.
 Nice Boy no more.

 Disappointment heightened my temper.
 I chastised her.
 She was sorry.

-She would no longer trust the welcoming arms of alcohol, she would not be vulnerable again.
+She would no longer trust the welcoming arms of alcohol.
+Laura would not allow herself to be vulnerable again.